tschm/monkeys/README.md

 We give the monkey a universe of $n$ assets.

-He picks asset $i$ with a probability of $p_i$ with $\sum_{i=1}^n p_i = 1$.
+He picks asset $i$ with a probability of $p_i$ with $\sum p_i = 1$.

-So everey time the monkey is rebalancing the portfolio the assigning in a first step the weights $w_i = p_i * X_i$ where $X_i$ is a standard uniform random variable.

-In the second step we rescale the portfolio to enforce being fully invested.
+So every time the monkey is rebalancing the portfolio he assigns in a first step the weights $w_i = p_i * X_i$ where $X_i$ is a standard uniform random variable.
+In a second step he rescales the portfolio to enforce being fully invested.

-Using $p_i=1/n$ would give every asset the same underlying probability and hence the resulting portfolio may introduce a small-cap bias relative to standard cap-weighted index.
+Using $p_i=1/n$ would give every asset the same underlying probability and hence the resulting portfolio introduces a small-cap bias relative to standard cap-weighted index.

 Using $p_i$ proportional to the capitalisation of the underlying assets